Update: Tortilla Bar has indeed closed. :( I heard they went to California but I'm not sure when and where. They will be missed!

 |Butternut Squash Black Bean Soup w/ shallot oil sauce|

-Tortilla Bar's chef/owner is Sam Oteo, and his father and two brothers work along-side him.
+Tortilla Bar's chef/owner is Sam Oteo.
+His father and two brothers work along-side him.
 For more info on Sam's history, read this excellent article from the UVU Review.
 I'm deeply impressed with the unique style and flavors that come out of this place.
 I place it somewhere along the lines of Modern Mexican or Modern Southwestern.
-Makes me so happy.

 |Granny Apple a la Andres: granny apple, manchego, meyer lemon vinaigrette|